-Quarterly report cards will be made available through FOCUS at the end of the nine weeks.
-Mid-quarter progress reports will be made available through Focus to the parent/guardian indicating the progress at the mid-point of the reporting period.
+Quarterly report cards will be sent home at the end of the nine weeks.
+Mid-quarter progress reports will be sent to the parent/guardian indicating the progress at the mid-point of the reporting period.

-F.A.S.T scores will be sent home to parents at the earliest possible time after they are received by the school.
+FSA scores will be sent home to parents at the earliest possible time after they are received by the school.